brunogcdeoliveira/portifolio-site/README.md

-# portifolio-site
+# Portfolio-site

-Portifólio do desenvolvedor
+Developer's Portfólio

-## Tarefas
+## Tasks

-O controle das tarefas desse projeto será realizado no GitHub
+The tasks of this project will be carried out on GitHub.

-## Icones
+## Icons

-:package: nova funcionalidade
+:package: new functionality
-:up: atualização
+:up: update
-:beattle: correção de bug
+:beattle: bug fix
 :checkered_flag: release